jonathonpenix/arm-toolchain/arm-software/docs/arm-toolchain-for-embedded-features.md

 # Features

-## elf2bin utility
-In addition to the LLVM tools, Arm Toolchain for Embedded provides a utility `elf2bin`.
-This extracts the contents of the loadable segments from an ELF executable file, and outputs it in various forms suitable for loading into embedded targets, such as Intel Hex, Motorola S-records, or raw binary files.
-The documentation for `elf2bin` can be found in `elf2bin.md`.

 ## Inline memcpy with LD/ST instructions
 In some cases inlining of memcpy instructions performs best when using LD/ST instructions.